RobTillaart/TLC5917/README.md

 #### Daisy chaining

-This library supports daisy chaining.
+This library supports daisy chaining of TLC5917 modules.
 A constructor takes the number of devices as parameter and an internal buffer is allocated (8 elements per device).
 This internal buffer is clocked into the devices with **write()**.